Advances in 4D Generation: A Survey: 4D REPRESENTATION

 \subsection{4D NeRF}

-With the continuous development of 3D scene representation methods in computer vision, NeRF has shown limitations in modeling dynamic 3D scenes due to its static nature.
-To address these challenges, researchers have extended NeRF along the temporal dimension, resulting in a class of methods collectively referred to as 4D NeRF.
+Unlike explicit representations such as dynamic meshes, which directly encode vertex positions and topology, implicit methods like Neural Radiance Fields (NeRF) model scenes as continuous volumetric functions, naturally handling complex topology changes and volumetric details.
+Extending NeRF to the temporal domain has led to a variety of 4D NeRF methods, each addressing different aspects of dynamic scene modeling.

+4D NeRF approaches can be broadly categorized into temporal latent representations, deformation-based methods, and scene-flow-based techniques.
 One of the earliest efforts to adapt NeRF for 4D tasks is Neural 3D Video~\cite{li2022neural}, which introduces temporal latent variables for efficient rendering of 4D scenes.
 Utilizing hierarchical training and importance sampling, it achieves scalable performance, with the DyNeRF dataset serving as a benchmark for dynamic NeRF modeling.
-Another direction explores deformation fields, as demonstrated by Nerfies~\cite{park2021nerfies} and D-Nerf~\cite{pumarola2021d}, which extend NeRF to 4D by integrating temporal variables into deformation fields.
-Nerfies decomposes 4D space into a static NeRF-based template and time-dependent deformation fields, while D-Nerf predicts spatial displacements over time to model dynamic scenes.
-Similarly, Neural Scene Flow Fields~\cite{li2021neural} encode both 3D geometry and temporal variations by training a neural scene flow field to capture spatial structure and motion dynamics.
+Another direction explores deformation fields, as demonstrated by Nerfies~\cite{park2021nerfies} and D-Nerf~\cite{pumarola2021d}, which extend NeRF to 4D by integrating temporal variables into deformation fields. {Nerfies~\cite{park2021nerfies} decomposes 4D space into a static NeRF-based template and time-dependent deformation fields; D-Nerf~\cite{pumarola2021d}, on the other hand, predicts spatial displacements over time to model dynamic scenes.} Scene-flow-based methods, such as Neural Scene Flow Fields~\cite{li2021neural}, jointly encode geometry and motion dynamics by training neural fields to predict scene flow, effectively modeling complex temporal changes.

-Despite their success in extending NeRF to the temporal domain, these methods often face challenges related to computational efficiency and storage requirements due to the high complexity of 4D representations.
-To mitigate these issues, researchers have explored spatial feature decomposition strategies for more efficient 4D modeling.
-HyperReel~\cite{attal2023hyperreel} introduces techniques such as keyframes and importance sampling to decouple dynamic scenes into a ray-based sample prediction network and a compact dynamic volume representation.
-NeRFPlayer~\cite{song2023nerfplayer}, on the other hand, decomposes spatiotemporal space into static, deforming, and newly emerging regions based on temporal characteristics, reducing computational overhead.
-Additionally, plane-based decomposition methods, such as HexPlane~\cite{cao2023hexplane} and K-Planes~\cite{fridovich2023k}, factorize the 4D space-time grid into planar representations for efficient rendering.
-HexPlane employs six characteristic planes, while K-Planes generalizes planar decomposition techniques to arbitrary-dimensional spaces.
-Building on these ideas, Tensor4D~\cite{shao2023tensor4d} further compresses the 4D tensor into nine compact feature planes, achieving both low-cost computation and expressive performance.

-As 4D NeRF methods continue to evolve, neural radiance fields have become one of the most prominent representation models for dynamic 4D scenes.
-The growing diversity of NeRF variants offers high-quality rendering and efficient computation, paving the way for broad research opportunities and applications in areas such as video synthesis, virtual reality, and dynamic scene understanding.